pyqg/pyqg/docs/index.rst

 pyqg: Python Quasigeostrophic Model
 ===================================

-The pyqg team aims to build a "git generation" community quasi-geostrophic model in Python.
-Ideally, pyqg will be a tool that is easy-to-use, high-level, unit-tested, and community-based.
+The pyqg team aims to build a "git generation" community quasigeostrophic model in python, bringing modern programming and an open-source approach to a classic yet still widely-used tool in geophysical fluid dynamics.

 Contents
 --------